oracle-livelabs/database/kubernetes-for-oracledbas/setup-iam/setup-iam.md

 ## Task 3: Create a Group

 A *Group* is a collection of cloud users who all need the same type of access to a particular set of resources or compartment.
-A *Group* is very similar to a database role, with a small twist of direction.
-While a database role is granted to database users, a cloud user is assigned to a cloud *Group*.
+A *Group* is very similar to a database role.
+Privileges, or in the case of OCI, *Policies* will be granted to the *Group* and cloud users can then be assigned to the cloud *Group* to inherit those *Policies*.

 In the *Cloud Shell*, run the following commands to create a *Group*: